Charles Adeogun-Phillips speaks on...

 The issues that serve as negative, as far as these tribunals are concerned, concern the framework of the operations.
 Is it logical for these tribunals to proceed on a hybrid of rules?
 Should they be more inquisitorial in their approach for example, not because of the tribunal but (_), but because of the nature of the crimes that they seek to investigate.

 If you’re investigating and prosecuting crimes that are large scale crimes, that have taken place several years before the institutions were, were established, should we not consider a more inquisitorial approach?
-Like in Cambodia, where there’s an investigating magistrate that compiles its own dossier and he takes charge of the situation.
+Like in Cambodia, where there’s an investigating magistrate that compiles his own dossier and he takes charge of the situation.

 Questions such as, “Is an adversarial approach more relevant to international crimes?”
 Those are things that we can derive from the work of the ICTR and the ICTY.
 So in that sense they’re extremely successful because we’re able to actually judge – look at Milosevic for example.
 Milosevic died during his trial based on the adversarial system.
 The length of the proceedings . . .